Pentasomy X: Diagnosis

 Chromosome aneuploidies such as pentasomy X are diagnosed through the process of karyotyping, or chromosome testing.
 Diagnosis cannot be made on the basis of phenotype alone, as multiple other conditions present similarly.

 The phenotype of pentasomy X is not specific to the disorder, and many other conditions can be differential diagnoses.
 One is tetrasomy X, a related disorder in which a girl or woman has four copies of the X chromosome.
 The general profiles of the conditions are similar, with developmental delays, mild dysmorphic features, and shared congenital anomalies such as clinodactyly and radioulnar synostosis.
 However, the phenotype of pentasomy X is more severe than that of tetrasomy X, with lower IQ and more severe dysmorphism.
 Pentasomy X also has additional characteristics uncommon in the tetrasomy, such as short stature.
 Mosaic karyotypes, with both 48,XXXX and 49,XXXXX cells, are also possible.
 Though very few mosaic cases have been reported, the phenotype appears intermediate in severity between tetrasomy and pentasomy X.

 Another potential differential diagnosis is Down syndrome.
 The features of the two conditions overlap, and some girls with pentasomy X may be assumed to have Down's before genetic ascertainment.
 Some cases of pentasomy X have had family histories of Down syndrome, inciting speculation that the conditions may tend to recur in the same family lines; alternatively, it may suggest that some patients diagnosed with Down syndrome on the basis of phenotype may actually have pentasomy X.

-The phenotype of pentasomy X has also been compared to that of Turner syndrome, characterised by a female having one copy of the X chromosome.
-Both Turner's and pentasomy X are female-only disorders characterised by short stature, heart defects, and abnormal pubertal development.
+The phenotype of pentasomy X has also been compared to that of Turner syndrome, characterized by a female having one copy of the X chromosome.
+Both Turner's and pentasomy X are female-only disorders characterized by short stature, heart defects, and abnormal pubertal development.
 However, the intellectual disabilities observed in pentasomy X are rare in Turner syndrome.